 4.3 Precision analysis

 Using SASKTRAN-HR, the Jacobians for all the retrieved aerosol profiles were calculated and inverted to determine the gain matrices.
 These were used as shown in in Eq.
-8 to determine the retrieval precision.
+7 to determine the retrieval precision.
 It should be noted that not all of the Jacobians could be inverted due to negative sensitivity of the lower tangent altitudes (Bourassa et al., 2007) and these were removed from the data set (approximately 9% of total cases).
+Additionally, the 500 nm wavelength was removed from the analysis since the addition of noise to the measurement resulted in reducing the aerosol sensitivity to a point where aerosol cannot be reliably determined.
+This is not surprising as the sensitivity to aerosol at this short wavelength is very small (Bourassa et al., 2007).
+This study will be performed for two primary cases, a sensitivity adjusted system, and an unadjusted system.